 The price for hiring designers, developers or agencies to do the work for you is when prices can get high.
-But if you’ve decided to use a free open source software like WordPress, you can easily create a cost-effective website by putting in a little bit of work.
+But if you’ve decided to use free open-source software like WordPress, you can easily create a cost-effective website by putting in a little bit of work.

-People put a lot of importance of the actual visible design of the website.
+People put a lot of importance on the actual visible design of the website, the sort of look that a free website just won’t give you.
 It’s an important point when thinking about how much does it cost to make a website.
 But if you were to compare two sites side by side, with minimal visual distinction there is the possibility of drastic price differences.

 Often templates have gotten so well designed they can be indistinguishable from something worked on by other professionals that cost thousands of dollars more.

 The outside appearance of a site costing $5,000 could look similar to a website say, worth $10,000.

 What this really means is that it is quite difficult to judge how much a website is by just looking at the exterior of the design.
 Let’s liken the difference in price and quality with an analogy to cars.